TokenScript-Framework/smart-token-list/packages/smart-token-list/README.md

 # smart-token-list

 This is the smart tokens collection.
+All tokens here should also implement the [ERC5169](https://eips.ethereum.org/EIPS/eip-5169) interface.

 ## Installation